Broadway Barks: The Adopt-a-thon

-Broadway Barks 18 was held on July 30, 2016, with Gloria Estafan as guest co-host with Peters.
+Broadway Barks 18 was held on July 30, 2016, with Gloria Estefan as guest co-host with Peters.
 Performers from most of the shows on Broadway presented the adoptable cats and dogs, from Beautiful and The Humans to Waitress and Wicked, and included perennial presenter Bebe Neuwirth.

 Broadway Barks 19 was held on July 8, 2017, with Peters joined by Malcolm McDowell as her guest co-host.
 To honor co-founder, the late Mary Tyler Moore, a special award was announced: The Mary Tyler Moore Award, given initially in July 2017 to Sophie Gamand, a French photographer and animal advocate.
 Broadway Barks 20 was held on July 14, 2018, with Peters joined by Victor Garber as her guest co-host.
 The Barks adoptathon was cancelled for 2019 due to construction in Shubert Alley.
 (Peters made the announcement in an amusing video, aided by Laurie Metcalf and Santino Fontana.)

 Broadway Barks was held virtually via the internet on May 23, 2021, hosted by Peters.
 The presentation featured many performers such as Carol Burnett, Gloria Estafan, Kelly Ripa and Mary Steenburgen and Ted Danson The many animal shelters included ASPCA and Urban Cat League.
 The event was produced by Broadway Cares/Equity Fights AIDS and Paul Wontorek.
 In 2022, Broadway Barks returned for its first in-person event since the COVID-19 pandemic began, with many Broadway stars in attendance and many shelter organizations participating.
 Activists protesting against the Humane Society of New York, one of the shelter organizations represented at the event, briefly interrupted Peters's speech there.

 Benefits

 Special benefit concert (2009)

-Peters held a one-time-only concert, "A Special Concert for Broadway Barks Because Broadway Cares", at the Minskoff Theatre, New York City, on November 9, 2009 as a benefit for both Broadway Barks and Broadway Cares/Equity Fights Aids.
+Peters held a one-time-only concert, "A Special Concert for Broadway Barks Because Broadway Cares", at the Minskoff Theatre, New York City, on November 9, 2009, as a benefit for both Broadway Barks and Broadway Cares/Equity Fights Aids.
 The concert raised an estimated $615,000 for the two charities.